 Great access to Utah's parks and outdoors begins within 30 minutes of the Salt Lake City Airport in Northern Utah, which includes national forests and monuments that cross high-alpine adventure, tranquil lakes, mountain ranges and hidden caverns.
 Head south and soon find yourself on the astonishingly scenic drives that mark the way for visitors to The Mighty 5® national parks and all the unexpected national monuments, national forests, towns, state parks and scenic lands that fill the space in between.
-It's here in Southern Utah that travelers visit red rock icons then discover something equally wild around the next bend.
+It's here in Southern Utah that travelers visit red rock icons, then discover something equally wild around the next bend.
 Perhaps it's hiking down the 1,000-foot face of a towering Island in the Sky, then respectfully walking among 1,000-year-old petroglyphs.
 Or it's running with childlike glee among the stone goblins, then staying up late to see dark night skies so filled with stars that you'll wonder who is out there looking back.
+Keep in mind, visiting Utah is about so much more than recreation.
+It's about soul-awakening adventures.
+Help keep Utah Forever Mighty by traveling responsibly.
+That means planning ahead, leaving no trace in the outdoors, supporting local and slowing down to fully appreciate all that is around you.
+Review responsible travel tips and current safety information at visitutah.com/prepare.
 Start exploring at visitutah.com/parks

-Where pioneer orchards meet wild and unexpected geology WHAT TO DO The visitor center is open year-round.
+Hike under and around Hickman Bridge | Andrew Burr Where pioneer orchards meet wild and unexpected geology WHAT TO DO The visitor center is open year-round.
 Several easy hiking trails and the park's scenic drive are found near the visitor center.
 In only a couple hours, you can try a hike like Hickman Bridge or the Grand Wash and examine petroglyph panels left by the Fremont culture along S.R.
 24. With a half-day, add the 8-mile scenic drive past the visitor center and Fruita Historic District.
 With a full day, and a high-clearance vehicle, you can explore the bulging uplift of rainbow-hued sandstone "reefs" and canyons of the Waterpocket Fold, or tour the Temples of the Sun and Moon and the rest of Cathedral Valley's sculptured sandstone monoliths.
-During harvest season (June-October, varies based on the fruit) pick your own fruit from the park's orchards.
-With even more time, and the right supplies, request a free backcountry permit and discover yourself amid pristine wilderness.
+During harvest season (June-October, varies based on the fruit), pick your own fruit from the park's orchards.
+With even more time, and the right supplies and experience, request a free backcountry permit and discover yourself amid pristine wilderness.
 Capitol Reef has several incredible backpacking trails, but water is scarce and wayfinding knowledge is a must.
 The park is also growing in popularity as a rock-climbing destination.
 Check ahead for the current conditions of backcountry roads and washes.
 CLIMATE You'll experience a combination of mountain and desert climates.
-From May-October, expect dry, warm weather in the 70°-80°F range, and significant nighttime dips down to the 40°s.
+From May-October, expect dry, warm weather in the 70°-80°F range and significant nighttime dips down to the 40°s.
 November-March is the coldest time, with daytime temperatures peaking under 50°F in November, 39°F in January and freezing overnight.
 Hardy travelers, however, will encounter stunning solitude amid snowcapped monoliths.
 WHERE TO STAY

-The welcoming and eclectic town of Torrey is the primary gateway to Capitol Reef, and includes local dining like Cafe Diablo.
+The welcoming and eclectic town of Torrey is the primary gateway to Capitol Reef and includes local dining options.
 In towns between Hanksville and Loa you'll find additional motel and bed and breakfast accommodations.
-Boulder boasts the Zagatrated Hell's Backbone Grill.
+Boulder boasts the Zagat-rated Hell's Backbone Grill.